 How to Transfer Photos from iPhone to USB Flash Drive

-1 For Win & Mac: Transfer Photos Directly from iPhone to USB Drive
+1 The Easiest Way: Transfer Photos Directly from iPhone to USB Drive

 The most convenient way to save photos from iPhone to USB should be using the iMyFone iPhone Photo Transfer, which allows you to transfer photos, music, videos freely between iPhone and computer/iTunes/USB drive.
 It gives you maximum control over all your iPhone media files, and all possible solutions to transfer or manage your iPhone files.